|

 Choral Recordings

 Michael is just as comfortable with the “red light on” as he is with live performance.
 Michael has recorded on Delos, Parma, Albany, World Library Publications (WLP), and GIA.
-Michael has been a part of six Grammy nominations in the category of Best Choral Performance; five of which were with The Crossing, and the other with Conspirare.
+Michael appears on two GRAMMY Award winning albums and ten GRAMMY nominations in the category of Best Choral Performance; eight of which were with The Crossing, and two with Conspirare.
 In addition to his GRAMMY nominations, Michael has performed on five Downbeat Award-winning recordings.